-Sometimes the best way to end an essay is with a quote someone else said so I’ll summarize everything with this one by Friedrich Nietzsche: “Battle not with monsters, lest ye become a monster, and if you gaze into the abyss, the abyss gazes also into you.”
+Sometimes the best way to end an is with a quote someone else said so I’ll summarize everything with this one by Friedrich Nietzsche: “Battle not with monsters, lest ye become a monster, and if you gaze into the abyss, the abyss gazes also into you.”

 8. Harry Powell – The Night of the Hunter (1955)